heysokam/osdf-old/doc/patchnotes.md

 > ... : Part of the feature listed above it

 # Unreleased
-chg : CPM Item Pickup: Above size increased from 36u (32u doesn't trigger) to 66 (62u doesn't trigger) new : VJK physics.
-VQ3 with 4airaccel, 12groundspeed, 250speed and 225jumpvel. `/exec phy_vjk`
-chg : Moved all custom bg_pmove.c code into subfolder sgame/phy/  (not connected to the buildsystem yet) new : Added basic buildsystem instructions (sketch) ... : Added Native windows build instructions for the `chocolatey/mingw` method ... : Added disclaimer for WSL cross-compilation new : Initial edits to the buildsystem for native windows compilation ... : Fixed native win32 SCons environment resolution ... : Changed file path resolution, so that it remains system-agnostic ( `os.path.join(one,'two.c')` vs `one+'/two.c'` ) ... :
+... :

 # History
 ## 0.2.0
+2022.07.20
+new : Initial work on Strafehud porting.
+Not connected, but doesn't break compiling chg : (VJK) Changed jumpvel from 225 to default vq3 (270), to allow easier clearing of defrag maps fix : (Q1) "Stepdown" bug is fixed (wasn't stepdown, it was q1 downramp behavior happening on incorrect dotproduct) fix : (Q1) W/S movement working properly in q1 physics
+fix : (Q1) Surf ramps no longer stick you to the ramp on exit fix : (Q1) Crouch works again in q1 physics

+2022.07.18
+chg : CPM Item Pickup: Above size increased from 36u (32u doesn't trigger) to 66 (62u doesn't trigger)
+new : VJK physics.
+VQ3 with 4airaccel, 12groundspeed, 250speed and 225jumpvel. `/exec phy_vjk`
+chg : Moved all custom bg_pmove.c code into subfolder sgame/phy/  (not connected to the buildsystem yet)
+new : Added basic buildsystem instructions (sketch)
+... : Added Native windows build instructions for the `chocolatey/mingw` method
+... : Added disclaimer for WSL cross-compilation
+new : Initial edits to the buildsystem for native windows compilation
+... : Fixed native win32 SCons environment resolution
+... : Changed file path resolution, so that it remains system-agnostic (uses SCons Nodes wherever possible)

 2022.07.11
 fix : CPM Rocket Launcher: Vertical self knockback scaling reduced to 1

 2022.07.10
+_v0.2.0-r0_
 new : (cfg) VM configuration disables QVM loading (vm_cgame 0, vm_game 0, vm_ui 0)
 new : (cfg) Server Pure is deactivated, to allow Library Loading (sv_pure 0)
 new : Buildsystem ported to SCons.
 No longer uses make